 '''

 [disaggregation]

-7

 poes_disagg = 0.02, 0.1

-8

 mag_bin_width = 1.0

-9

-distance bin width = 25.0
+distance_bin_width = 25.0

-10

 coordinate_bin_width = 1.5

-11

 num_epsilon_bins = 3

-12

 disagg_outputs = Mag_Dist_Eps Mag_Lon_Lat

-13

 num_rlzs_disagg = 3

-14

 '''

 - poes_disagg: disaggregation is performed for the intensity measure levels corresponding to the probability of exceedance value(s) provided here.
 The computations use the investigation_time and the intensity_measure_types_and_levels defined in the "Calculation configuration" section.
-For the poes_disagg the intensity measure level(s) for the disaggregation are inferred by performing a classical calculation and by inverting the hazard curves. - iml_disagg: the intensity measure level(s) to be disaggregated can be directly defined by specifying iml_disagg.
+For the poes_disagg the intensity measure level(s) for the disaggregation are inferred by performing a classical calculation and by inverting the mean hazard curve.
+NB: this has changed in engine 3.17.
+In previous versions the inversion was made on the individual curves which meant some realizations could be discarded if the PoEs could not be reached. - iml_disagg: the intensity measure level(s) to be disaggregated can be directly defined by specifying iml_disagg.
 Note that a disaggregation computation requires either poes_disagg or iml_disagg to be defined, but both cannot be defined at the same time.

 - mag_bin_width: mandatory; specifies the width of every magnitude histogram bin of the disaggregation matrix computed - distance_bin_width: specifies the width of every distance histogram bin of the disaggregation matrix computed (km) - coordinate_bin_width: specifies the width of every longitude-latitude histogram bin of the disaggregation matrix computed (decimal degrees) - num_epsilon_bins: mandatory; specifies the number of Epsilon histogram bins of the disaggregation matrix.
 The width of the Epsilon bins depends on the truncation_level defined in the "Calculation configuration" section (page) - disagg_outputs: optional; specifies the type(s) of disaggregation to be computed.
 The options are: Mag, Dist, Lon_Lat, Lon_Lat_TRT, Mag_Dist, Mag_Dist_Eps, Mag_Lon_Lat, TRT.
 If none are specified, then all are computed.
 More details of the disaggregation output are given in the "Outputs from Hazard Disaggregation" section) - disagg_by_src: optional; if specified and set to true, disaggregation by source is computed, if possible. - num_rlzs_disagg: optional; specifies the number of realizations to be used, selecting those that yield intensity measure levels closest to the mean.
+Starting from engine 3.17 the default is 0, which means considering all realizations.